jc-hsiao/BlueJ.NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
+	*-
+		.getBalance() will return 0
+	-*

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
+		*Yes, no matter how much money is inserted, the machine only give you 1 ticket*
 	* What happens if you insert too much money into the machine – do you receive any refund?
+		*No sadly*
 	* What happens if you do not insert enough and then try to print a ticket?
+		*User can still get the ticket even if they did not enter enough money*

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.